ICB-DCM/pyPESTO/doc/deploy.rst

 First, you need to merge into the master:

 1. check that all tests on travis pass
+2. check that the documentation is up-to-date
-2. adapt the version number in the file pesto/version.py
+3. adapt the version number in the file pesto/version.py
-3. update the release notes in doc/releasenotes.rst
+4. update the release notes in doc/releasenotes.rst
-4. merge into the origin master branch
+5. merge into the origin master branch

 To be able to actualize perform the merge, sufficient rights may be required.
 Also, at least one review is required.